 Don't use separate funds to pay off a marital debt, or those funds could lose their non-marital character.

 Don't make deposits of income earned during the marriage into non-marital accounts.
-Income earned during marriage is usually considered marital property, and depositing that income into non-marital accounts can result in "commingling," so that the non-marital account is no longer construed as separate property.
+Income earned during marriage is usually considered marital property.
+Depositing that income into non-marital accounts can result in "commingling."
+When that happens, the non-marital account is no longer considered separate property.

 Don't open a joint bank account with non-marital funds, even if you intend to keep track of which portion is separate.
 It's much more prudent to maintain separate accounts if you wish to keep non-marital assets separate.

 Don't assume that just because you owned property prior to marriage, no portion of it will be deemed marital property.
 For example, if the home you owned before marriage increases in value during the marriage because of you and your spouse's efforts to maintain and improve it, your spouse may be entitled to a portion of that increase in value.

 Don't assume that a business you owned prior to marriage remains entirely a non-marital asset after marriage.
 If your business or professional practice increases in value throughout the marriage due in part to your spouse's contributions, your spouse may be entitled to a share of the increase in value upon divorce or your death.
 Such contributions can be obvious, such as in bookkeeping or entertaining clients.
 But they can also be more subtle, such as in taking care of the home and children so that you can focus on running the business.

 Marital property typically doesn't become an issue unless a married couple is splitting up, but it could also be a factor in a prenuptial agreement or other matters.
 If you have any legal questions about marital property, your best bet is to seek professional legal help.
 Find a family law attorney in your area and get some peace of mind.